-Report with a link on a computer
+Report Property damage or maintenance with a link on a computer

 Overview

-This page explains how to use a computer to report a property such as a broken window or leaking roof.
+This page explains how to use a computer to report a property issue such as a broken window or leaking roof.

 This process allows anyone to report an incident or concern just by clicking a link and typing some details on their computer.
 You do not need a username or password to do this.